*This is a guest post by Dr. Pari Ghodsi, OB-GYN and women's health expert

 1. Skip the sugary drinks.

-Sugary drinks are low in nutrients and don’t offer any health benefits for you and your baby.
-Rather sodas and other high sugar beverages are a major culprit for weight gain.
+for you and your baby.
+Rather sodas and other high sugar beverages are a

 Skip diet drinks as well as they contain caffeine (which should be limited during pregnancy) and sugar substitutes.